- TRY IT FREE TRY IT FREE

 - 4.35 Easy WAy to Cut Video in iMovie

 - 4.36 How to Crop Video in iMovie

 - 4.38 Top 11 Google MP4 Converters

 The article lists 10 different video file formats and why they fail to playback properly on your Mac (Catalina included).
 Whatever the reason is, we'd always recommend an all-in-one tool for you to solve the problems.
 Furthermore, both step-by-step tutorials and video tutorials guiding you through the amazing Wondershare UniConverter (originally Wondershare Video Converter Ultimate).

 - Part 1.
 10 Q & A to Common Video Formats Fail to Playback

 - Part 2.
 Recommended All-in-One Wondershare UniConverter (originally Wondershare Video Converter Ultimate)

 - Description: AVI is a multimedia container that contains both audio and video data.
 It allows synchronous audio-with-video playback.
 AVI files support multiple streaming audio and video.

-- Solution: Try to install Perian (a QuickTime component) or other add-on/plug-in.
-Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible for add-on/plug-in.
+- Solution: Try to install Perian (a QuickTime component) or other add-ons/plug-ins.
+Make sure that your QuickTime player is up-to-date (from QuickTime X to QuickTime 7) and is compatible with add-on/plug-in.

 - Description: FLV, similar to other containers, is also used to store both video and audio data.
 The way it's encoded is very similar to the SWF file format.